zilton7/weather-app/README.md

 ![screenshot](./app_screenshot.png)

-I built a weather application, with basic styling, using JavaScript openweathermap.org and API.
-Visitor is able to input the name of the city and instantly get weather information for procided location.
+A weather application with basic styling, built using JavaScript and the OpenWeatherMap.org's API.
+The visitor is able to input the name of the city and instantly get weather information for the provided location.

 ## Built With